- Please use headphones whilst listening to and practicing to this exercise

 - Activate and maintain a feeling of gratitude

 - Breathe slowly and deeply

 Let’s start with the exercise.
-Please sit comfortably with your arms and legs uncrossed.
-Become aware of the ground underfoot and the contact your body makes with your chair.1.
-Create and sustain the feeling of gratitude
+Please sit comfortably with your arms and legs uncrossed to stay in a fully receptive position.
+Become aware of the ground underfoot and the contact your body makes with your chair.Step 1: Create and sustain the feeling of gratitude

 - Now breathe deeply and slowly through your nose, gently in and out.